sileht/cotyledon/doc/source/oslo-service-migration.rst

 Oslo.service migration examples
 ===============================

-This example show the same applications with oslo.service and cotyledon.
+This example shows the same application with oslo.service and cotyledon.
 It uses a wide range of API of oslo.service, but most applications don't really uses all of this.
 In most case cotyledon.ServiceManager don't need to inherited.

+It doesn't show how to replace the periodic task API, if you use it you should take a look to `futurist documentation`_

 oslo.service typical application: